A corner of a room with large green leafy plants, a woven rattan chair, and a decorative white pillow with textured pom-poms.

 Work with me

-I’m a registered neuroaffirming therapist who works from a pluralistic perspective, blending person-centred, psychodynamic, and neurodivergence-informed approaches.
+I’m a registered therapist who works from a pluralistic perspective, blending person-centred, psychodynamic, and neurodivergence-informed approaches.
 I am a member of the BACP and I hold a recognised double Masters degree in counselling from the University of Edinburgh.
 What that really means is: I tailor therapy to you.
 Because no two minds — and no two healing journeys — are ever the same.

 My priority is to create that kind of space: one where you don’t have to mask or shrink yourself to be accepted.
 A space where you can explore the parts of yourself you’ve hidden away, and begin to let go of the shame that never belonged to you in the first place.
-With the right support, it’s possible to stop performing and start being — maybe for the first time in your life.

 Some of the areas I support clients with include: